Skip to main content

 Does Medicare cover immunotherapy?

-Yes, Medicare provides coverage for immunotherapy.
-It falls under medically necessary cancer treatment supplies, services, and prescription drugs.
-The way your immunotherapy is administered determines which part of Medicare — Part A (hospital), B (medical), or D (prescription drugs) — will cover the treatment.
+Yes, Medicare provides coverage for immunotherapy for cancer treatment that’s medically necessary.
+The way your immunotherapy is administered determines which part of Medicare will cover the treatment, which we discuss in the next section.

 • Part A covers inpatient immunotherapy during a hospital stay.